federicomor/Tesi/src/JDRPM/README.md

   draws::Real,                          # Number of MCMC draws
   burnin::Real,                         # Number of burn-in
   thin::Real,                           # Thinning interval
-  # thse variabls are Reals and not Ints since integer values on R (like 1000) are automatically casted into floats (1000.0) unless
+  # these variables are Reals and not Ints since integer values on R (like 1000) are automatically casted into floats (1000.0) unless
   # we explicitly write as.int(value), on R, which is tedious, so I just left Real as type, should not be much performance-relevant

   logging = false,                      # Wheter to save execution infos to log file